HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-2 HF operation.md

 Alright, new Technicians, let's take a peek into the world of HF (High Frequency) operation.
 Now, I know what you're thinking: "But I'm a Technician, I don't have many HF privileges!"
 True, but you do have some, and understanding HF operation is still useful both for the license exam and for possible future operations if you upgrade your license!

+> **Key Information:**
+> HF (High Frequency) bands allow for long-distance communication through ionospheric propagation.
+Technicians have voice privileges on a portion of the 10-meter band (28.3 to 28.5 MHz).

 #### Technician HF Privileges

 As a Technician, you have voice privileges on a small slice of the 10-meter band (28.3 to 28.5 MHz) when conditions are right.
 This is your gateway to HF, and it's a whole different ballgame from VHF/UHF.